bnksn/DiffEqSolver/README.md

 3. **Run the binary** `./build/DiffEqSolver ../config.txt`.

    - `../config.txt` is the path of the config file relative to the binary.
-   - There will be a console message if there is any numerical unstabilitiy.
+   - There will be a console message if there is any numerical instabilitiy.

 5. **Run Plot.py** `python3 ./src/Plot/Plot.py ../../build/data.txt`.